 I find it hard to believe that you would have any leftovers from this dish unless, of course, you made extra.
 In that case, leftovers can be stored in an airtight container and placed in the refrigerator for up to 4 days.

 Due to the cream in the sauce, I do not recommend freezing this recipe.
 Dairy products tend to separate into water and fat when thawed.
 It won’t harm you, but it is definitely unappealing.

-How to Serve Creamy Lemon Piccata
+How to Serve Chicken Lemon Piccata

 Because the dish itself is so elegant and I want it to be the center of attention, I serve it over a simple bed of angel hair pasta that has been tossed with the lemon sauce.